kamailio/kamailio-wiki/docs/cookbooks/4.2.x/pseudovariables.md

 ### $mcdec(key)

-Do a atomic decrement operation on the value stored in memcached.
+Do an atomic decrement operation on the value stored in memcached.
 You need to add a value previously.

 \<fc #0000ff>It is a R/W variable, you can assign values to it directly